MeirionHughes/aurelia-cli-electron-app/README.md

 ```
 **build (vscode)**
 * press Ctrl+Shift+B
-* or select a task from the task menu (normal or watch)
+* or select a task from the task menu
 **debug (vscode):**
 * add breakpoints
 * press f5.